BRIKIAchraf/-Real-Estate-Web-App/README.md

 # 🏠 Enterprise-Grade Real Estate Rental App

 A full-stack, scalable real estate rental application built with **Next.js**, **Node.js**, and **AWS** services.
-Inspired by Ed Roh's comprehensive tutorial, this application showcases best practices in modern full-stack development and deployment on the AWS cloud.
+Inspired this application showcases best practices in modern full-stack development and deployment on the AWS cloud.

 ## 🚀 Live Demo